CurveDocs/curve-docs/docs/stableswap_exchange/pools/admin_pool_settings.md

         todo: log output
         ```

-## Amplification Coefficient Admin Controls
+## **Amplification Coefficient Admin Controls**

 The amplification coefficient ``A`` determines a pool’s tolerance for imbalance between the assets within it.
 A higher value means that trades will incur slippage sooner as the assets within the pool become imbalanced.

 !!! note

-    Within the pools, ``A`` is in fact implemented as ``1 / A`` and therefore a higher value implies that the pool will
-    be more tolerant to slippage when imbalanced.
+    Within the pools, ``A`` is in fact implemented as ``1 / A`` and therefore a higher value implies that the pool will be more tolerant to slippage when imbalanced.

-The appropriate value for A is dependent upon the type of coin being used within the pool, and is subject to optimisation
-and pool-parameter update based on the market history of the trading pair.
-It is possible to modify the amplification
-coefficient for a pool after it has been deployed.
-However, it requires a vote within the Curve DAO and must reach a
+The appropriate value for A is dependent upon the type of coin being used within the pool, and is subject to optimisation and pool-parameter update based on the market history of the trading pair.
+It is possible to modify the amplification coefficient for a pool after it has been deployed.
+However, it requires a vote within the Curve DAO and must reach a 15% quorum.
-15% quorum.

-### `StableSwap.ramp_A`
+### `ramp_A`
 !!! description "`StableSwap.ramp_A(_future_A: uint256, _future_time: uint256)`"

     Ramp ``A`` up or down by setting a new ``A`` to take effect at a future point in time.